How to Choose a Crypto-Friendly Country for a Blockchain Business in 2022

 To choose a jurisdiction for a play-to-earn game, you should take into account two criteria:

 - Whether you need to have the ability to accept payments in cryptocurrency.
 Countries that have regulated this include Switzerland, Singapore, Hong Kong, and the Cayman Islands.

 - Whether you need to have the ability to issue your own token.
 You can learn more about how to choose a country for launching your token here.

 📚 Read more: 3 Best countries for play-to-earn games registration

 Today, new types of crypto businesses are appearing all the time, around the world.
 The business models for these crypto businesses affect–and therefore must be aware of–financial laws, securities laws, consumer protection laws, and even VASP-specific legislation already passed in some countries.

 To launch a VASP without risking a law violation, it is necessary to acknowledge the legal aspects of the business model, take care of any required licenses/authorizations, and implement compliance procedures.

 We hope that this article has helped you better understand what legal aspects you should consider when launching a crypto business.
-If you need help with registering yours, book a Legal Discovery Session with Legal Nodes, and we'll be glad to chat with you about your crypto business.
+If you need help with registering yours, start by requesting a demo with Legal Nodes.
+We'll be happy to speak to you about your crypto business and show you how we can help with legal structuring for your project.
 Legal Nodes has been providing legal support for crypto companies for the last 7 years.